Sometimes in the short-term we must forsake our needs in order to obtain our dreams.

 Do I value certainty over significance?
 Why?
 Why not?

-What kinds of choices and decisions am I currently making?
+What kind of choices and decisions am I currently making?

 How do these choices and decisions reflect how I subconsciously prioritize my needs?

 Are my current choices and decisions in conflict with how I would like to prioritize my needs?
 What specific problems might be evident?